Big-Life-Lab/cchsflow/CONTRIBUTING.md

 You will first need to create a custom function that will carry out the necessary transformations needed for your derived variable.
 You will then need to specify your derived variable on `variables.csv` and `variable_details.csv`.
 For more information, [click here](https://big-life-lab.github.io/cchsflow/articles/how_to_add_variables.html).

+### Requesting a variable

+To request a variable to be added to cchsflow, please use the variable request template available on the GitHub [repository](https://github.com/Big-Life-Lab/cchsflow/issues).

 ## Documentation